African Betting Sites in 2020

 South Africa, like many nations, takes a legal-but-heavily-regulated approach to online betting, meaning there are numerous legal options for South Africans look to place a bet online, but there are also a host of illegal betting activities which could result in penalties.

-The same can’t be said for users who reside in South Africa, of course, and while there is not a widespread history of prosecution, the law is clear about the legality and possible penalties for using unlicensed betting sites.
+While the potential for stiff penalties (upwards of R10 million) does not act as a deterrent for many foreign operators, the law is clear about the legality and possible penalties for using unlicensed betting sites.

 How do South Africans deposit and withdraw money at online betting sites?